novafacing/cgc-challenges/challenges/Loud_Square_Instant_Messaging_Protocol_LSIMP/README.md

 - Must realize that modifying the type and data for the internal object is possible
 - Cause a type confusion to overwrite the pointer to a buffer
 - Trigger the bug by making it to process the message

+### Read Notes

+* CGC_Parse_msg is a big parser and copier function that copies into a new heap buffer it could be a GOOD sample.
+It returns NULL on fail also so it has uneven distrib